EstebanEnriquez/vectorFitting/README.md

 def.errplot = 1;                          % Include deviation in magnitude and phase angle plot
 def.fitplot = 1;                          % Create plots of fitted and original functions
 def.sigmaplot = 0;                        % Exclude plot of sigma function
-def.savefig = 0;                          % No saving plots
+def.savefig = 0;                          % Figures are not saved
 ```

 ### Input and output data